Cluedo (Australian game show): Interrogation and improvisation

 Mallaby felt this element of the show was "confrontational" as "it's them against us", though noted "the trick is to have a sound knowledge of the play and everything that's involved in it".
 He recollected a few "curly" times in the first series when someone asked an unexpected question, where "if you don't know off-hand you've got to do a quick mental count".
 Upon commencing the show, Badler thought the prospect of answering audience questions was "daunting" as it's "like little Agatha Christies sitting in the audience".

 McFadyen noted it is "essential that the actors know their characters backwards [as] they'll have to improvise radically".
 The Daily Telegraph/Mirror thought the suspects "proclaim their innocence with liberal over-acting".
 The Sydney Morning Herald wrote the cast "excel at staying in character when it comes to question time, which is the nub of the game".
 As four episodes were presented to studio audiences over two days, the actors sometimes became confused with which plot they were giving testimony to.
-Sudgen planned to take her scripts home to prepare for the cross-examination, noting that while innocent parties must only tell the truth, "the problem is, after six murders, remembering what the truth is".
+Sugden planned to take her scripts home to prepare for the cross-examination, noting that while innocent parties must only tell the truth, "the problem is, after six murders, remembering what the truth is".

 Westmore explained that by the time she was answering questions for the fourth episode, she was cautious about not getting the current case confused with a previous one.
 McFadyen estimated that roughly one-quarter of the studio audience are "pretty close" to the correct solution before the murderer is revealed.
 The censorship sometimes caused content to be peeled back, for example in the British version Mrs. Peacock ad libbed her confession from 'I didn't mean to kill him' to 'I didn't mean to decapitate him', which "got a huge laugh" from the audience, but it was decided to be too graphic for the early evening, so it was cut.
 In the British version, Birmingham Weekly Mercury praised Beacham's puzzled reply when a panel member remarked that Mrs. Peacock was “a bit of goer”, to which she replied, “Well, I am a very active member of society...”.